michael-collins/3d-digital-art-and-design--oer/_exercises/c4d-modeling-rendering-compositing-for-illustration/c4d-modeling-rendering-compositing-for-illustration.md

 asset-path: /assets/exercise-assets
 ---

-In this exercise, you will gain introductory understanding of modeling, rendering, and compositing fundamentals in C4D.
+In this exercise, you will produce abstract illustrations to gain introductory understanding of modeling, rendering, and compositing fundamentals in C4D.

 ## Learning Resources